Meigs County office and agency closures and announcements - Pomeroy Daily Sentinel

 Village of Syracuse offices

 Syracuse Village Hall will be closed to the public.
 Payment for water bills may be dropped off in the water drop box outside village hall.
 Water payments can also be paid online or mailed to P.O.
 Box 323 Syracuse, OH 45779.
-A receipt will be mailed to you upon request.
 For any questions, you may contact Fiscal Officer Tiffany McDaniel at 740-992-7777 or message us on the village Facebook page.
 If you have a water emergency after hours, please contact Dustin Butcher at 740-416-4657.
 For emergencies, please call 911.
 To contact the Police Department non-emergency line, please call 740-992-7777.

 Middleport Water Office